 For example—you own a rental house.
-The home rents for $1000, and the tenant also pays $25 for the use of the garage.
+The home rents for $1,000, and the tenant also pays $25 for the use of the garage.

-Your total income was $1025.00.
+Your total income was $1,025.

-Keep in mind that there are many other expenses that you'll face as a real estate investor, including things like taxes, insurance, management, holding costs, capital expenses and various others.
+Keep in mind that there are many other expenses that you'll face as a real estate investor, including taxes, insurance costs, management costs, holding costs, capital expenses, and various others.

 Cash flow is simply the amount of money left over at the end of the month after all expenses are paid.
 To determine the cash flow, simply subtract the total expenses from the total income:

-Return on Investment:
+Return on Investment

-The actual calculation for Return on Investment looks like this:
+The actual calculation for return on investment looks like this:

 (where V1 is the ending balance and V0 is the starting balance)

-A simple scenario for using ROI to calculate an investment return would be as follows: On January 1, you put $1000 into a bank account.
-On the following January 1, you cash out the account for $1100.
+A simple scenario for using ROI to calculate an investment return would be as follows: On January 1, you put $1,000 into a bank account.
+On the following January 1, you cash out the account for $1,100.
 Your ROI on the investment is:

 ROI = (1100 – 1000) / (1000) = .1 (or 10%)

-You start with $1000 and end up with $1100 after a year for a return of 10%.
+You start with $1,000 and end up with $1,100 after a year for a return of 10 percent.

-Real Estate Investing Mentors:
+Real Estate Investing Mentors

 Non–Real Estate Mentors in Your Life

-In other words
+In other words:

-“Hi, my name is (so and so) and I'm looking for someone to invest a significant portion of their time and energy telling me how to get rich.
-I offer nothing to this relationship, but expect you to jump at the chance because you probably have nothing better to do.
+Hi, my name is (so and so) and I'm looking for someone to invest a significant portion of their time and energy into teaching me how to get rich.
+I bring nothing of value to this relationship, but I expect you to jump at the chance to help me because you probably have nothing better to do.
 Most likely, I'll just disappear once I realize I can't get rich overnight, leaving you exhausted and irritated.
-So, who's first!?”
+So, who's first!?

-- Don’t expect anything in return.
+Don’t expect anything in return.
 You didn't build your early mentorships (parents, grandparents, etc.) expecting something in return.
 You built them because you were simply going through life.
-Provide value and in return – you may receive something back—but don't expect it.
+Provide value, and in return, you may receive something back—but don't expect it.

 Should You Pay for Mentorship?

-If you cannot find a local mentor, next seek out knowledge via books, forums, blogs, and other sources.
-Besides gaining knowledge and pointing you in the right direction, this also will help guarantee your full commitment.
-After all, you don't want to pay hundreds (or thousands) of dollars just to lose interest next week.
+If you cannot find a local mentor, next seek out education via books, forums, blogs, and other sources.
+Besides pointing you in the right direction, this will also help guarantee your full commitment.
+After all, you don't want to pay hundreds (or thousands) of dollars just to lose interest the next week.